padix-key/kmer-article/article.typ

 = Conclusion

+This article advocates representing #kmers as integer in memory for mainly two reasons:
+First, it reduces the time complexity of #kmer decomposition to $O(n)$.
+Since modern sequence alignment algorithms strive to be as fast as possible, this performance gain may pose a crucial advantage.
+Second, many current application of #kmers already implicitly rely on conversion of #kmers into an integer by means of hashing.
+Among other applications, this includes

+- comparison of two sets of #kmers to approximate sequence identity (e.g. @Edgar2004),
+- #todo[another example] and
+- efficiently finding match positions between two sequences (e.g. @Steinegger2017).

+Already having #kmers as unique integers at hand removes the need for hashing them and thus may further speeds up such applications.

-Representing a sequence as array of integer, has a further advantage, besides facilitating #kmer decomposition, as it generalizes the definition of a sequence beyond simple text:
+In addition, representing a sequence as array of integers, has the advantage of generalizing the definition of a sequence beyond simple text:
 If the alphabet $Omega$ does contain other objects than single characters as symbols, e.g. arbitrary strings or integers, each enumeration of these objects can be considered a sequence.
-This allows alphabets to contain more symbols than the 95 printable ASCII characters, which would allow for example to create and represent more fine-grained structural alphabets
+This allows alphabets to contain more symbols than the 95 printable ASCII characters, which would enable, for example, creating and representing more fine-grained structural alphabets
-@Brevern2000 @VanKempen2024 @Wang2008.
+@Brevern2000 @VanKempen2024 @Wang2008 in the future.

-This code representation of sequences and #kmers as well as the fast decomposition method is also implemented in the _Python_ bioinformatics library _Biotite_ @Kunzmann2023.